andymeneguzzo/Contact_Manager/README.md

 5. Search contacts (by name, phone number, email)
 6. Save/Load contacts to/from file "contacts.txt" (text file as a temporary backup file)
 7. SQLite Database implementation to save/load contacts
+8. Much more info about contacts
+9. Filtering/Sorting methods for all information added

 # TODOs:
-2. Categories and groups of contacts
+1. Categories and groups of contacts
-3. Sorting and filtering by name/phone/email
-4. Additional data for contacts
+2. Additional info for contacts